Chicago/opengrid/docs/finding-data/getting-started.md

 ### Single Search With Multiple Parameters

-A user may want to run multiple Business Licenses criteria in a single search for comparison purposes.
-Using food establishments as an example, a user can search for restaurants and food trucks in Chicago, the two search criteria are listed under a single dataset, called Business Licenses.
+Search that returns multiple criteria from a dataset.
+An example would be searching for multiple Business Licenses criteria for comparison purposes.
+Using food establishments as an example, search for restaurants and food trucks in the Chicagoland area.
+Both search criteria are listed under a single dataset, called Business Licenses.
+Each dataset point has a designated color; for Business Licenses the default color is Indian red.

-What should a user do since there is a one-color limitation and default color per dataset setup?
+What should a user do about querying multiple parameters for a single dataset?

+How will a user distinguished between the data when the points plotted on the grid will be the same color?

-Add Business Licenses dataset twice, set one with a filter of license_description = “Retail Food Establishment” and the other of license_description = “Mobile Food License”.
+Add Business Licenses dataset twice, set one with a parameter of license_description = “Retail Food Establishment” and the other with license_description = “Mobile Food License”.

-Datasets are assigned a specific color point that plots on the map to represent each dataset, since we are applying the same dataset twice with different parameters for each subset the color of the dataset will be the same which would make it hard for a user the differentiate between the filtered datasets.
+Datasets are assigned a specific color point that plots on the map to represent each dataset, since we are applying the same dataset twice with separate parameters the points on the grid will be the same color in which would make it hard for a user to differentiate between the data.

-To differentiate the data points for an individual dataset with multiple filters assign each dataset a different color by selecting the “Color Option” link beneath search window.
+When setting up the search for each parameter; define each datapoint with a different color by selecting from the color palette located in the ["Color Options"](../customize-look/index.md#color-options) link below the setup panel.

-The example below displays how the search setup and each data type is represented on the grid...Retail Food Establishments has the default color of Blue and Mobile Food Licenses is Red.
+The image below displays how the search setup and each data type is represented on the grid...Retail Food Establishments data displays as Blue and Mobile Food Licenses displays as Red on the grid.

 ![](../media/blicense.jpg)
 <p align="center"><b>Single Search With Multiple Parameters</b></p>

 ### Multiple Search With Single Parameter

 Multiple data searches can be queried simultaneously returning multiple results on the grid.
 Repeat twice, select Add dataset link, apply single parameter and execute the search.